CruiseOutlook

 Top Things to Do

-- Visit Victoria Peak for panoramic views of the city.
+• Visit Victoria Peak for breathtaking views of the city skyline.

-- Explore the bustling streets of Mong Kok and its famous markets.
+• Explore the bustling streets of Mong Kok and shop at the Ladies' Market.

 Typical Weather

 Hong Kong has a subtropical climate, with hot, humid summers and mild winters.
-The best time to visit is from October to December when the weather is pleasant, while the summer months of June to August can be very hot and rainy.
+The best time to visit is from October to December when the weather is pleasantly cool and dry, while the summer months (June to August) can be sweltering and prone to typhoons.

 What to Pack